nansphilip/Splitergoll/readme.md

 ## Inspirations

-- The [Aroum's Dongle Keyboard](https://github.com/aroumi/dongle-keyboard) is based on a `SuperMini nRF52840` as a dongle.
+- The [Aroum's Dongle Keyboard](https://github.com/aroum/zmk-enki42-dongle) based on a `SuperMini nRF52840` as a dongle.
-- The [Charlesmst's Dongle Keyboard](https://github.com/charlesmst/dongle-keyboard) is based on a `Makerdiary nRF52840 MDK Dongle` as a dongle.
+- The [Charlesmst's Dongle Keyboard](https://github.com/charlesmst/zmk-enki42-dongle) based on a `Makerdiary nRF52840 MDK Dongle` as a dongle.
 -

 ## Objectives